 But I tell you of a truth, there be some standing here, which shall not taste of death, till they see the kingdom of God.
 (Luke 9:27 – emphasis mine)

 Jesus told his disciples that some of them would be alive when the Kingdom of God would come (Luke 9:27).
 Matthew says some would be alive when they would see the Son of Man come in his Kingdom (Matthew 16:28), while Mark says some would be alive when the Kingdom of God would come in power (Mark 9:1).
 The implication is that some would be alive at that time, but the others would not be alive.
 Moreover, it is also implied that, since some would live until the time of the Kingdom of God coming in power, death would follow sometime later.
-Therefore, Jesus could not be speaking of his Second Coming, as we understand that term today.
+Therefore, if Jesus was speaking of his Second Coming, that coming cannot be as we understand that term today.

 If the Kingdom of God cannot be understood through ocular evidence (G3907), how can it have a place in our world?
 Jesus tells us that the Kingdom of God is within man (Luke 17:21), specifically, the heart of man (cf. Mark 4:14-15, 26).
 Herod and Caesar would seek to rule men by force, but this would remain so only if a stronger man than they didn’t come against them to take away their kingdoms.
 Moreover, once the authority figure (viz.
 Herod or Caesar) wasn’t present, his subjects might do whatever they pleased, proving the authority of men over others in this world is authority by force.
 This isn’t so with God.
 God’s Kingdom cannot be seen with the eye (Luke 17:20), because it is found in a man’s heart (Luke 17:21).
 It has to do with a man’s voluntary submission, one man at a time.
 If God is not the Ruler of a man’s heart, he will never rule the man, so therein is found the throne of the Kingdom of God.

 Finally, one may ask, if the Kingdom of God cannot be observed, how can anyone know when it appears (Luke 9:27)?
 From the first century onward, folks have always believed that the Kingdom of God would immediately (or soon) appear (Luke 19:11-12), but Jesus said it wouldn’t.
 Nevertheless, he did say it would come, and he would give a sign when it would be present (Luke 21:27-28, 31-32; cf. Matthew 24:30), and notice that a sign was needed to do that.
-The afore mentioned Scriptures point to Jesus’ coming to judge Jerusalem and the Temple in 70 AD.
+The afore mentioned Scriptures point to Jesus’ coming to judge Jerusalem and the Temple at the end of the age, which came cir.
+70 AD.
 The Kingdom of God came in power at that time, and in a future study I intend to show this in more detail.